eight04/linkify-plus-plus/README.md

 Todos
 -----
+* Fix blocking issue
 	* Use multithread?
 		- A que for root node
 		- A que for range to linkify
 		- A que for links to replace
+	* Generator?
+		- Generate roots
+		- Generate tree
+		- Generate range
+		- Generate link range
+	* Create a global event loop?
 * Ignore document by checking `document.contentType`?

 Changelog